Establishment of 2 new Flagship Centres between OUH and SDU in 2024

 Assessment

-Based on a recommendation from the assessment group, the executive boards from SDU and OUH select up to five proposals that will proceed to Phase 2.
+Based on the assessment the group will select up to five proposals that will proceed to Phase 2.
+The deadline for response to applicants is June 1st, 2024.

 3.2 Phase 2: Detailed proposal (call to be announced at a later stage)

-The applicants who will proceed to Phase 2 will be invited to submit an extended proposal with detailed account for work-packages, international contacts, plan for PhD and postdocs and expected publications.
-In addition, a detailed budget including expected sources for external funding must be submitted.
+The applicants who will proceed to Phase 2 will be invited to submit an extended proposal with detailed account for work-packages, international contacts, plan for PhD and postdocs and expected societal impact.
+In addition, a detailed budget including expected external funding must be submitted.

-Other guests at the assessment meeting will be members of the RI-council, Heads of involved Departments at SDU, members from the OUH Research Council, and members of the executive boards at OUH and SDU respectively.
+Other guests at the Pitch-meeting will be members from the RI-council, Heads of involved Departments at SDU, members from the OUH Research Council, and members of the executive boards at OUH and SDU respectively.

 4 Evaluation of performance

-Each Flagship Centre will be evaluated annually as it is anticipated that there will be set up individual objectives for each centre as regards to quality and quantity in research, education of PhD students, postdocs, external funding, and international collaboration.
-It is a decisive criterion for success that the centre every year will obtain external funding.
+The Flagship Centre will be subject to a performance contract that specifies the centers expected goals and outcomes.
+The Flagship Centre will be evaluated annually by a steering committee in regard to the goals in the performance contract on quality and quantity in research, education of PhD students, postdocs, external funding, and international collaboration.
+It is a decisive criterion for success that the Flagship Centre will obtain external funding every year.
 Any grants from the Region of Southern Denmark will not be included in this connection as well as grants and stipends from SDU and internal funds at OUH.

 5 How to submit an application